Fabiopf02/dbk/README.md

 ### 2. rclone configuration (Google Drive / S3)

 To use Google Drive or S3 as backup destinations, you must provide a valid `rclone.conf` file with the necessary credentials.
 Learn how to generate your configuration file for Google Drive or/and S3 in the [official rclone documentation](https://rclone.org/docs/).
+For an example of how your file should look, see the [`rclone/rclone.example.conf`](https://github.com/Fabiopf02/dbk/blob/main/rclone/rclone.example.conf) file in this repository.

 - For Google Drive: [rclone Google Drive documentation](https://rclone.org/drive/)
 - For S3 (Amazon or compatible): [rclone S3 documentation](https://rclone.org/s3/)